bitstadium/HockeySDK-Android/README.md

 When the activity is resumed, the crash manager is triggered and checks if a new crash was created before.
 If yes, it presents a dialog to ask the user whether they want to send the crash log to HockeyApp.
 On app launch the crash manager registers a new exception handler to recognize app crashes.

-<a id="metrics"></a>
+<a id="user-metrics"></a>
-### 2.5 Add Metrics
+### 2.5 Add User Metrics

-This will add the metrics feature to you app.
+This will add the user metrics feature to your app.

-1. Open your main activity.
+1. Open your app's main activity.
-2. Add the following line to the activitie's `onCreate`-callback:
+2. Add the following line to the activity's `onCreate`-callback:

 ```java
 MetricsManager.register(this, getApplication());
 ```

+Your app will now send metrics which you can use to count your active and overall usage numbers.

 <a id="updatedistribution"></a>
 ### 2.6 Add Update Distribution